The 2025 Innovation Fellowship

 Applicants must meet the following criteria to be eligible for the Innovation Fellowship:

-• Be a resident of New York State, Newark, Atlanta, or Los Angeles.
+• Be a resident of New York State, Newark, NJ, Atlanta, GA, Los Angeles, CA, or Washington D.C.

 • Possess basic computer literacy skills (typing, internet research, email, etc.)

-• Complete the entire recruitment process, pass included assessments, and complete and pass the prerequisite Pre-Training summer course.
+• Complete the entire recruitment process, pass included assessments, and complete and pass the prerequisite Foundations course

 It’s free.
 No cost to you!